01 of 07

 The two most famous destinations for travelers in the Arctic Circle is the North Cape and Spitsbergen.
 Spitsbergen is a Norwegian island far north in the Arctic Ocean and past the Arctic Circle.

-In Norway, you can find the line of the Arctic Circle 50 mi (80 km) north of Moi Rana, and 43 mi (70 km) south of Fauske.
-Visit the famous Arctic Circle Center, too - travel on the E6 highway and get off at the town of Saltfjellet.
+In Norway, you can find the line of the Arctic Circle 50 miles north of Mo i Rana, and 43 miles south of Fauske.
+From May through the beginning of October, you can also visit the famous Arctic Circle Centre by traveling on the E6 highway and exiting at the town of Saltfjellet.

 Iceland is close to the Arctic Circle and traveling here is easy.
 The Icelandic island of Grimsey is situated directly on the Arctic Circle.